 Even if cyclists tend to cover between 50 and 60 kilometres per day, you have to understand that some sections are harder than others and that the Camino is not a race, the most important thing is to enjoy the experience.

 So you can begin the Camino anywhere you want and not have to worry about getting there with your bike, Correos sends it in special packaging from your city to your starting point of choice.
 The same thing goes for your arrival in Santiago de Compostela, Fisterra or wherever you have decided to finish the Camino.
 We will send your bike back properly packaged and insured.
 You can check details and prices here.

 Apart from the must-list for any pilgrim, if you travel by bike you will need some specific equipment:

 You should be cycling as light as possible in order to avoid falling off and also to make climbing and descending easier.
 Please remember that if you do not want to carry your bags you can send your suitcase or rucksack from hostel to hostel with us.
 If you carry them, balance the weight.
 A useful tip is to take a bag on the handlebar with your Pilgrims Passport and other documents.

-When you get to Santiago, if you want to enjoy the city without your bike you have two options, you can send it back that day itself or you can leave it in our lockers.
+When you get to Santiago, if you want to enjoy the city without your bike you have two options, you can send it back that day itself or you can leave it in our luggage storage.
 Both things are possible at our Correos office at Rúa do Franco, 150 metres away from the Cathedral.